amitsutradhar02/Safe_Travel_Companion/README.md

 ```

 3. Set up Sqlite:
-- Create a new MySQL database named 'safe_travel.db'
+- Create a new Sqlite database named 'safe_travel.db'
 - Update the DATABASE_URL in `.env` with your Sqlite credentials

 4. Configure environment variables: